jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

-    the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities a combined Orthodontic-Surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon, who will be responsible for repositioning the affected maxillary structures through the various procedures of ORTHOGNATHIC SURGERY.</p>\n"
+    the facial and biological balance lost by developmental disorders.<strong> In the extreme cases of severe dentofacial deformities a combined Orthodontic-Surgical approach is already necessary</strong>, so that the execution of the treatment implies the joint and coordinated participation with the Maxillofacial Surgeon;
+    who will be responsible for repositioning the affected maxillary structures through the various procedures of ORTHOGNATHIC SURGERY.</p>\n"
   image: "/img/aside-orthodontics.jpg"